opapinguin/MCGalaxy-plugins/README.md

 Implements the /teamchat command

 <b>Stopwatch:</b>
-A stopwatch plugin, based on Venk's own stopwatch.
+A stopwatch plugin, based on the original Upsurge stopwatch.
 To be used with messageblocks

 <b>Animations:</b>
 Comprehensive block animations